yiftachbeer/yiftachbeer.github.io/_posts/2022-10-28-Matrix-Multiplication.md

 (image of 2d array of numbers)

-While all matrices are made up of such numbers, sometimes the numbers have an additional meaning.
+While all matrices are made up of such numbers, sometimes the numbers come with an additional meaning.
 The most simple example is a matrix that is formed by grouping vectors, as rows or as columns:

 (image of 2d array of numbers split into rows or columns) ?(image of groups of the objects from previous paragraph?)